 Personal Possessions coverage typically protects your personal belongings against damage from fire, smoke, lightning, vandalism, theft, explosion, windstorm, water, and other disasters listed in the policy.
 Floods and earthquakes are not usually covered.
 There are supplemental policies, such as flood insurance, available to cover these perils.

 Standard renters insurance policies usually provide some level of liability protection against lawsuits for injuries to other people or property.
 For instance, if your child or pet accidentally ruins an expensive vase in your neighbor’s home, you’ll be covered.
-However, if your child or pet ruins an expensive vase in your home, you will not be covered.
+However, if your child or pet breaks an expensive vase in your home, you will not be covered.

 - Personal Possessions